Relief bill is most significant legislation for Black farmers since Civil Rights Act, experts say

 “Hopefully the money won’t go to conducting studies — Black farmers have been studied to death,” Wright said.

-John Boyd Jr., a fourth-generation Black farmer in Virginia and president of the nonprofit National Black Farmers Association, says the lack of legislator support was a “sickening realization.”
+John Boyd Jr., a fourth-generation Black farmer in Virginia and president of the nonprofit National Black Farmers Association, said the lack of lawmaker support was a “sickening realization.”

 “It shows how disconnected half the Senate is from Black farmers.
 I’ve been trying to get this relief for 30 years,” he said.
 “Now we have to make sure Secretary Vilsack defines it in the same way it was intended, with outreach and technical assistance for Black farmers included.
 We as a group are going to have to get reintroduced to the USDA.”